OsmanMohamad249/Qeyafa/README.md

 # 2. Build and run all services (backend + database)
 # This will also build the Flutter app container if defined
-docker-compose up --build -d
+docker compose up --build -d

 # 3. (Optional) Check that services are running
-docker-compose ps
+docker compose ps